hdfchain/hdfd/chaincfg/README.md

 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/hdfchain/hdfd/chaincfg/v3)

-Package chaincfg defines chain configuration parameters for the four standard Decred networks.
+Package chaincfg defines chain configuration parameters for the four standard Hdfchain networks.

-Although this package was primarily written for hdfd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Decred networks or for projects needing to define their own network.
+Although this package was primarily written for hdfd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Hdfchain networks or for projects needing to define their own network.

 ## Sample Use